 Amarasiri Bhikkhu (formerly Siddarth Deepak) was born and raised in Chennai, India.
 His education and career led him to live in many parts of the world.
 Venerable Amarasiri moved to Toronto in 2009 and attended a Vipassana retreat in the Goenka Tradition where he was inspired by the teachings and practice of Theravada Buddhism.
 On his very first visit to Tisarana, his interaction with Ajahn Viradhammo impacted Ven.
 Amarasiri to commit to Theravadin Monastic life.
 He subsequently took Anagarika precepts on the 29th of November 2016, Samanera Precepts on 20th September 2017 and was accepted into the Bhikkhu Sangha on September 16, 2018, with Luang Por Viradhammo as Preceptor.

 Sirimedho Bhikkhu (formerly Peter Pauls) was born in Ontario to a Mennonite family and raised in Pennsylvania and New Jersey.
 After returning to Ontario, his spiritual search took him on a pilgrimage to India and a couple of long retreats at the Insight Meditation Society (IMS).
 This culminated in a strong desire to ordain.
-Unfortunately, during this time he became ill with chronic Lyme disease.
-After many years, during which he visited Tisarana regularly, he recovered well enough to pursue ordination.
+Unfortunately, during this time he became chronically ill.
+After many years, during which he visited Tisarana and forest monasteries regularly, he recovered well enough to pursue ordination.
 He took on Anigarika precepts at Tisarana on January 5th 2017, ordained as a Samanera (novice) on December 15, 2017 in Chennai, India and was accepted in to the Bhikkhu Sangha on September 16, 2018 with Luang Por Viradhammo as Preceptor.